SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

 #### Step 3: Add your logic in Azure Function

-In the `index.jsx`/`index.ts` under the folder named in step 2, you can add your logic which contains back-end graph api calling with application permissions.
+In the `index.jsx`/`index.ts` under the folder named in step 2, you can add your logic which contains back-end Graph API calling with application permissions.
 You can refer to the following code snippet.

 ```ts
 /**